Lady Anne's Needlework Online Festival 2026

 Glamis Castle

-Each year, we invite stitchers from around the world to immerse themselves in a single, renowned needlework collection.
-Through exclusive workshops, lectures, and specially produced films - created only for this event - we explore historic embroideries in depth, always with the aim of honouring and preserving the work of the original makers.
+Each year, we invite embroidery enthusiasts from around the world to immerse themselves in a single, renowned needlework collection.
+Through exclusive workshops, lectures, and specially produced films, we explore historic embroideries in depth, always with the aim of honouring the work of the original makers.

-This year, we are thrilled to turn our attention to Glamis Castle (pronounced “Glahmz” !) - one of Scotland’s most impressive royal residences.
-Glamis has been the ancestral seat of the Earls of Strathmore and Kinghorne since 1372 and was the beloved childhood home of Her Majesty Queen Elizabeth The Queen Mother .
+This year, we are thrilled to turn our attention to Glamis Castle – one of Scotland’s most impressive royal residences.
+Glamis has been the ancestral seat of the Earls of Strathmore and Kinghorne since 1372 and was the beloved childhood home of Her Majesty Queen Elizabeth The Queen Mother.

-Over the course of two weeks, we will explore family textiles stitched by the women of the Strathmore family between the 17th and 20th centuries .
-Our event programme has been inspired by and curated in service of these textiles - so that, together, we can learn from their artistry, understand their stories, and carry their legacy forward with every stitch.
+During the two-week event, we will explore family textiles created by the women of the Strathmore family between the 17th and 20th centuries.
+Our event programme has been inspired by and curated in service of these textiles – so that, together, we can learn from their artistry, understand their stories, and carry their legacy forward with every stitch.

 BOOKING OPENING SOON